InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/Canada/TCF EU TCF CA Comparison.md

     *   List of Special Purposes to transparently disclose as their legitimate interest that a user has no right to object.
     *   List of Features they use across Purposes.
     *   List of Special Features they use across Purposes.
-    *   GDPR/privacy policy page URL.
+    *   A list of GDPR/privacy policy page URLs.
     *   HTTP “overflow” options which includes a <code>GET</code> request maximum size in kilobytes to help diagnose problems with TC String passing as well as limit oversized strings.